Pop-Ups & Previous Events

 2020 – Next Gen Design, Real Fake, Scrappy Creative

-The sixth edition of Design Matters went hybrid, both in-person and online, for the first time.
+The sixth edition of Design Matters went hybrid for the first time.
 We explored the blurred line between real and fake, and looked into how Next Gen designers are coming up with creative and unique solutions to solve today’s problems with design.
 We also discussed new creative methods and approaches that could lead to new interesting ways of working in the future.

 Some of the speakers: Twitter, Spotify, Adobe, Dropbox, Mozilla Corporation.

 2020 Tokyo Pop-Up – Scandinavian Design Philosophy, Creative Empowerment, The Designer’s Role

 January 2020 saw the launch of our first pop-up Design Matters in Japan.

 Together with international and Scandinavian designers, we explored the most important and relevant topics for digital designers, in a series of talks.

 Diving into design methods and processes in 4 practical workshops on UI and UX design, we learned new techniques, actionable design skills, and found new inspiration.